scaleway/terraform-provider-scaleway/website/docs/migration_guide.html.markdown

 ## Configuration

-In order to unify configuration management across all scaleway developer tools, we decided to change the configuration management in version 2.
+In order to unify configuration management across all scaleway developer tools, we changed the configuration management in version 2.

 Below you find an overview of changes in the provider config: